Quincy Bent

-Quincy Bent (July 28, 1879–May 5, 1955) was an American businessman who served as vice president of Bethlehem Steel.
+Quincy Bent (July 28, 1879 – May 5, 1955) was an American businessman who served as vice president of Bethlehem Steel.

 Early life

-Bent was born on July 28, 1879, in Steelton, Pennsylvania, to Luther Stedman Bent, superintendent of the Pennsylvania Steel Company's plant at Steelton, and Mary Stearns Felton Bent, daughter of Pennsylvania Steel president Samuel Morse Felton Sr. When Felton died in 1889, Luther S. Bent succeed him as president and the family relocated to Philadelphia.
+Bent was born on July 28, 1879, in Steelton, Pennsylvania, to Luther Stedman Bent, superintendent of the Pennsylvania Steel Company's plant at Steelton, and Mary Stearns Felton Bent, daughter of Pennsylvania Steel president Samuel Morse Felton Sr. When Samuel M. Felton died in 1889, his son-in-law Luther S. Bent succeeded him as president and the family relocated to Philadelphia.

 Career

 Bent graduated from Williams College in 1901, and began working at Pennsylvania Steel's Steelton plant.
 In 1909, he was named assistant to the president of the Maryland Steel Company, a subsidiary of Pennsylvania Steel.
 In 1916, Pennsylvania Steel was acquired by Bethlehem Steel and Bent became general manager of the Steelton plant.
 Bethlehem chairman Charles M. Schwab described Bent as "the biggest asset we bought in Pennsylvania Steel".
 In 1918 he was appointed vice president in charge of steel division operations, which placed him in charge of all the company's steel plants.
 During World War II, Bent was a member of the Steel Advisory Committee of the Army and Navy Munitions Board, and chaired two committees of the War Production Board.
 In 1944, Bent was awarded the American Iron and Steel Institute's Gary Medal "for outstanding leadership in the art of steel production and in contributions to the development of alloy steels to meet the needs of war emergency".
 Bent retired on November 1, 1947, but remained on as a director and vice president in an advisory and consulting capacity until December 31, 1947.

 Bent was also a trustee of Williams College and a member of the American Iron and Steel Institute, the Iron and Steel Institute of Britain, and the American Society of Mining and Metallurgic Engineers.